ryandeussing/jimhopper/kripalu.md

 [Buddhism with an Attitude](http://www.amazon.com/dp/1559392002/ref=nosim/?tag=jimhoppercom-20/), by Alan Wallace, 2003.

-Please feel free to email us with suggestions for other resources that have been helpful to you (remove 9s [inserted to prevent spam] and put 'Kripalu' in subject line: jim@jim99hopper.com or journey99well2010@gmail.com).
+Please feel free to email us with suggestions for other resources that have been helpful to you (put 'Kripalu' in subject line, jim@jimhopper.com).